 Closing the Drive setup dialogue with OK, keeps the new settings only in the EasyMotion Studio project.
-In order to store the new settings into the drive you need to press the Download to Drive/Motor button or the wenu toolbar.
+In order to store the new settings into the drive you need to press the Download to Drive/Motor button Drive/Motor or the button on the menu toolbar.
 This downloads the entire setup data in the drive EEPROM memory.
 The new settings become effective after the next power-on, when the setup data is copied into the active RAM memory used at runtime.